apache/druid/examples/quickstart/jupyter-notebooks/README.md

 # Jupyter Notebook tutorials for Druid

-If you are reading this in Jupyter, switch over to the [- START HERE -](- START HERE -.ipynb] notebook instead.
+If you are reading this in Jupyter, switch over to the [- START HERE -](-START%20HERE-.ipynb) notebook instead.

 <!-- This README, the "- START HERE -" notebook, and the tutorial-jupyter-index.md file in